ethicnology/dart-nostr/README.md

   );
   assert(partialEvent.isValid() == true);

-  // Instantiate an event with a partial data and let the library sign the event with your private key Event anotherEvent = Event.from(
+  // Instantiate an event with a partial data and let the library sign the event with your secret key Event anotherEvent = Event.from(
     kind: 1,
     tags: [],